Mary Anne Sadlier: Writing career

-Mary Anne Madden was born in Cootehill, Co.
-Cavan, Ireland 31 December 1820.
-Upon the death of her father, Francis, a merchant, Mary Madden emigrated to Sainte-Marthe, Quebec in 1844, where she married publisher James Sadlier, also from Ireland, on 24 November 1846.
-Sadlier experienced her most productive literary period after her marriage.
+Marriage and career success

+After settling in Canada, Mary Anne met James Sadlier, the junior partner and Montreal branch manager of the New York-based Catholic publishing house D. & J. Sadlier & Company.
+The couple married in 1846, and their partnership had a significant influence on both of their literary careers.
+Mary Anne contributed to and edited her husband's magazine and several books, while James took on the role of publisher, promoter, and advisor for much of her work.
+His insights into the reading preferences of the Irish Catholic market frequently guided her writing and publication strategies.

 While living in Canada, Sadlier published eighteen books—five novels, one collection of short stories, a religious catechism, and nine translations from the French—in addition to assorted magazine articles she contributed to the Pilot and American Celt free of charge.
 During her literary career, Sadlier published twenty-three novels, translated seventeen books from the French, wrote short stories and several plays.

 Sadlier apparently donated her articles out of sympathy with the nationalistic causes of Irish journals.
 During her stay in Montreal Sadlier also wrote two novels set in Ireland: Alice Riordan; the Blind Man's Daughter (1851) and New Lights; or, Life in Galway (1853).
 In New Lights, Sadlier deals with the Irish Famine for the first time.
 The book proved one of her most popular, going through at least eight editions in fifty years.
 In this novel, Sadlier focuses a polemical attack on the Protestant practice of converting Irish peasants by promising them soup, but condemns peasant retaliation and violence.
 Sadlier published much of her work in the family's Catholic magazine, The Tablet.